QuantEcon/lecture-python-intro/lectures/solow.md

     x'_t = (1-\alpha) (sA - \delta x_t)
 ```

-To solve this equation, we need the [first ODE](https://math.libretexts.org/Bookshelves/Calculus/Calculus_(Guichard)/17%3A_Differential_Equations/17.01%3A_First_Order_Differential_Equations).

-This equation has the exact solution
+This equation, which is a [linear ordinary differential equation](https://math.libretexts.org/Bookshelves/Calculus/Calculus_(Guichard)/17%3A_Differential_Equations/17.01%3A_First_Order_Differential_Equations), has the solution

 $$
     x_t